About Us

 Committees

-(a) Advocacy.
+Advocacy.
 The Advocacy Committee shall disseminate information among members and focus public attention on legislation which would in any way affect guidance, counseling, mental health, or human resource activities in the Southeastern Tidewater area.
 As appropriate, the Advocacy Relations Committee shall formulate resolutions and propose them to the membership for approval.
+The Advocacy committee shall plan for and attend the annual Legislative Day in collaboration with the VCA Advocacy Committee.
+The Advocacy Chair must be a member of the VCA Advocacy Work Group and attend at least one VCA advocacy meeting per quarter.

-(h) Multi-Cultural.
-The Multi-Cultural Committee promotes understanding of multi-cultural issues pertaining to the counseling profession through varied efforts such as news articles, programs, etc.
+Multi-Cultural.
+The Multi-Cultural Committee promotes understanding of multi-cultural information and concerns pertaining to the counseling profession through varied efforts such as news articles, programs, etc.

-(i) Newsletter.
+Newsletter.
+The Newsletter Committee shall be chaired by the student representative.
 The Newsletter Committee compiles and disseminates the newsletter four times during the year to HRCA membership and retains additional copies for submission to competitions at the state and or national level.

-(k) Programs.
-The Program Committee shall make all arrangements for the Chapter meetings.
-This responsibility shall include procuring suitable facilities and arrangements and appropriations for the professional aspect of the meetings.
+Programs.
+The Program Committee shall make all arrangements for the Chapter-related meetings (i.e., town halls, professional development events, etc.) This responsibility shall include procuring suitable facilities and arrangements and appropriations for the professional aspect of the meetings.
 The Programs Committee shall be chaired by the President-Elect.